248JO/248JO/README.md

 ## 👋 Hi!
 I'm Judy

+🎓 Sophomore at the University of Utah, studying Computer Engineering 🔭 Aspiring Hardware, Software, and Machine Learning and Business Enthusiast

+I love tackling real-world problems through data analysis and predictive modeling.
+I’m big on continuously learning and building my skills, and believe taking initiative is key to growth.
+(Ask me about growing my technical skills and leadership as a [Break Through Tech Fellow!](https://www.breakthroughtech.org/)) Currently, I'm focusing on building machine learning models and diving deeper into data analysis.
+I’m looking to leverage and grow my skills in an internship where I can contribute to exciting projects and learn from industry professionals- got any leads?
+Let me know!
 <!--
 **248JO/248JO** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.